-When driving down hills, reduce your speed and shift down to 3rd gear (manual transmission) or turn off the overdrive (O/D) (automatic transmission).
-Do not "ride" the brakes, and remember it will take longer to slow down and stop when towing a trailer.
+When driving down hills, reduce your speed, and shift down to second gear.
+Do not "ride" the brakes, and remember, it will take longer to slow down and stop when towing a trailer.

 Handling Crosswinds and Buffeting

 Crosswinds and air turbulence caused by passing trucks can disrupt your steering and cause trailer to sway.
 When being passed by a large vehicle, keep a constant speed, and steer straight ahead.
 Do not try to make quick steering or braking corrections.